Published: August 6, 2019

 What is the best font for printed books?

 For the main text, stick with a standard font.
 I recommend Garamond, Minion, Palatino, or Caslon, for your book’s main text, particularly if this is your first attempt.
+Some of these fonts are included in most text editors, others can be purchased online for a small price.

 For your chapter and section titles, you can be more creative, but be sure the font is readable and pleasing to the eye.